os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 ---

 #### Building the application
-Combine multiple applications together with the OS to form a binary image
+Combine multiple applications together with OS to form a binary image
 ```
 ├── os
 │ ├── build.rs (new: generate link_app.S to link the application to the kernel as a data segment)